 Combining hives can be nervewracking.
 Fortunately, there are methods to lessen the possibility of rejection or other problems.

 When to Combine Hives

 There's no need to combine hives that are functioning well on their own.
 But when one or more of your hives is in trouble, combining two hives may resolve the problem.
 Here are some reasons to combine hives:

 - One hive is weak.
 Combining hives can be done if one hive is weak and the other is strong.
 If the weak hive has a queen, you'll need to dispatch her before combining.
 You will want to keep the stronger hive on the bottom and put the weak hive on top, using the strong hive's location.

 - One hive is queenless.
 If a queen dies or goes missing you can choose to requeen, but sometimes a queen isn't available to purchase.
 In this case, combining the hive with another one can save it.
 You will use the hive that has a queen as the bottom hive and use its location, placing the queenless hive on top.

 - Two hives are weak.
 Perhaps it's been a bad year and both your hives have suffered losses.
 As long as at least one of them has a queen, you can combine them.
 Or you can combine them and order a new queen and requeen the hive.
 If both weak hives have a queen, it's best to get rid of one before joining them.
 Combining weak hives may be necessary before winter if bees are light on honey stores.
 Each beehive needs at least 70 pounds of honey to get through the winter without starving.

 How to Combine Hives

-- First, smoke and open the smaller hive.
-If the hive is in two deep boxes and can be consolidated to one, do this, taking frames of bees, brood and honey and exchanging them for empty frames in the lower deep hive body.
+- Smoke and open the smaller hive.
+If the hive is in two deep boxes and can be consolidated to one, this is the best route to follow.
+Take frames of bees, brood, and honey and exchange them for empty frames in the lower deep hive body.
 If both deep boxes are completely full or close to it, leave both boxes intact.

 - Place the inner and outer covers near the entrance to the stronger hive so the bees can find their way into it.